-‘I called Spike a magician on our third session, as just her presence and getting me to become more embodied brought me to a completely different – more pleasant and regulated state.’ – H Andrejkova
+‘I called Finley a magician on our third session, as just their presence and getting me to become more embodied brought me to a completely different – more pleasant and regulated state.’ – H Andrejkova

-I’m a Bodymind Practitioner and Mental Health Trainer with over 30 years’ experience of working with human minds and bodies, including my own.
-I trained in advanced bodywork and embodied trauma healing, and I teach Thai massage and deep tissue massage to practitioner level.
+I’m a Bodymind Practitioner and and Trauma Specialist, qualified and insured to offer IFS-informed bodywork and counselling.
+I’ve received IFS (Internal Family Systems) training from Richard Schwartz and Melissa Galbraith, among many others, and continue to explore and deepen my IFS studies.
+I’ve taught Thai massage and deep tissue massage to practitioner level.
 I trained with NOI Group in approaches to persistent pain; with Dr Rick Hanson in Positive Neuroplasticity; with Steve Haines in Tension, Stress and Trauma Release Exercise (TRE), and with Ralf Marzen in using bodywork to heal from stress and overwhelm.
 Several other practitioners working at the cutting edge of neuroscience, biomechanics and trauma relief have provided additional training and mentoring throughout my practice.
 I try to move naturally every day, eat good food, rest a lot, play a lot and laugh a lot.

 ‘Our bodies know they belong; it is our minds that make our lives so homeless.’– John O’Donohue